We look at the difference between acid reflux and heartburn, what causes them, and the lifestyle changes and medication that can help.

 The strains of bacteria in The Better Gut probiotic supplements have been shown to improve a wide range of menopause symptoms, including digestive issues, stress and anxiety, and hot flashes and night sweats.

-Get 10% off your first order here.
+Get 10% off your first order with the discount code WELCOME10.